Mateis/mateis.github.io/index.md

-# Access point to Matthijs
+# Sex.
+Airplane crash.
+I have your attention.
+Now access Matthijs
 Curious how the world works.
 I collect as much durable worldly knowledge as possible in my short stay.
 Winning is when I have the most accurate and actionable map/model representation of the whole (the landscape).
 I do so with philosophy and [enterprise](/enterprise-index).
 Keep carving long enough at something and [beauty will unfold](https://en.wikipedia.org/wiki/Sculpture).
 Watch my sculpture evolve.

 <link rel="stylesheet" href="https://assets.sendinblue.com/component/form/61c63ac2f8837041dc7e.css">